landfillbaby/compact-wsl2-disk/README.md

 ## Warning

-1. I am a strange man on the internet asking you to run a powershell script.
+1. I am a stranger on the internet asking you to run a powershell script.
 You should probably look inside the script [`compact-wsl2-disk.ps1`](compact-wsl2-disk.ps1) and make sure you understand what it does.

 2. This will stop WSL.
 So save your work in Linux.